wescale/k8s-dev-training/day-1/ex-1/README.md

 1. Go to https://podman.io/getting-started/installation#installing-on-linux and follow installation steps
 2. Find the command to launch a Pod using pod.yaml description file
-    1. There is one thing to fix in the description file
-    2. Hint: Which registry is accessible by default?

 Questions:

-1. Where is launched the _nginx_ container?
+1. Where is launched the _productpage_ container?
 2. How do you display corresponding logs?

 ### Cleaning

 ```
+podman pod stop bookinfo
-podman pod rm hello-world
+podman pod rm bookinfo
 ```

 ## Installation of Minikube